-Air ducts see normal accumulation of contaminants over the years.
-From construction, the HVAC system is very rarely cleaned and during occupation of the property normal everyday contaminants may filter through a duct system several times per day, pushing them into the air we breathe and causing buildup within the duct itself.
+Air ducts see the normal accumulation of contaminants over the years.
+From construction, the HVAC system is very rarely cleaned and during the occupation of the property, normal everyday contaminants may filter through a duct system several times per day, pushing them into the air we breathe and causing a buildup within the duct itself.
 Cleaning your air ducts can reduce the number of harmful contaminants breathed in and promote healthier living.

-When contaminants build up in the air ducts, it may causes your heating and cooling system to work hardener and can even reduce the lifespan of your system.
+When contaminants build up in the air ducts, it may cause your heating and cooling system to work hardener and can even reduce the lifespan of your system.
 When you keep your system and air ducts clean, less energy is used which in turn saves you money.
-We have ran baseline tests and a clean filter can save you approximately 2% on your energy bills alone.
+We have run baseline tests and a clean filter can save you approximately 2% on your energy bills alone.

 What to Expect from your Air Duct Cleaning Provider